 Grand Central Market

-No visit to Downtown LA would be complete without a stop at Grand Central Market, a bustling food hall that’s been serving up delicious fare for over a century.
+No visit to Downtown L.A. would be complete without a stop at Grand Central Market.

-I would recommend ordering a slice of lemon meringue pie from Fat+Flour, a grass-fed burger on a toasted potato roll from For The Win, and fried chicken & homemade biscuits from Lucky Bird.
+I recommend ordering a slice of lemon meringue pie from Fat+Flour, a grass-fed burger on a toasted potato roll from For The Win, and fried chicken & homemade biscuits from Lucky Bird.

 The chow mein and fried rice from China Cafe are also delicious.
 This restaurant is one of the oldest in the market and has been in continuous operation for over 50 years.